Complete Salary Management Guide: 2026

 Legal Archiving and Traceability of Payroll Documents

-- Pay slips: minimum 5 years for the employer (article L.3243-4 of the Labor Code), 50 years or until age 75 for the employee.
+- Pay slips: 5 years minimum for the employer (article L.3243-4 of the Labor Code), 50 years or until age 75 for the employee.

 - Documents related to URSSAF declarations: 3 years.